Cryptolens/license-server/README.md

 ### Running the license server as a service
 The license server can run as a Windows service in the background.
-This can be accomplished as follows (using [sc](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-create)):
+This can be accomplished as follows (using [sc](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-create)).
+Note, these commands need to be executed as an Administrator:

 ```
 sc create license-server  binpath="D:\path\to\licenseserver\LicenseServer.exe" start=auto